utopiaio/The-Condor/README.md

 ##Heads Up
 - i did NOT stress on static files for the *front* page, i just created a *fake* app so to store the files and serve them from there BUT you and i know it's wrong
-- you might run in to problems installing `Pillow` and `reportlab`, so be sure to read their documentation for PROPER pip install
+- you might run in to problems installing [Pillow](https://github.com/python-imaging/Pillow) and [reportlab](http://www.reportlab.com), so be sure to read their documentation for PROPER pip install
 - the app is designed for St. Joseph school it's PONTLESS making the app *generic* since EVERY school follows a DIFFRENT style on reporting, grading...
 - the app can be EASILY tweaked so suit EVERY need
 - go to `setting.py` and set a few values, most values are set for development, if you want to deploy it make sure to change the values to the appropriate one [mostly from console to REAL world]